carlclark267/LearningZ/README.md

 # LearningThingz
-A repository for my learnings or at least things I would like to learn.
+A repository for my learnings and samples for the things I am learning and want to learn.

 ---